ricmoo/lurch/rooted/README.md

 Lurch allows execution of EVM bytecode within an Ethereum contract, which allows for hooks to alter the environment during runtime.
-In this case, opcodes like codecopy and caller are hijacked so the executing initcode thinks it is being deployed normally.
+In this case, opcodes like `codecopy` and `caller` are hijacked so the executing initcode thinks it is being deployed normally.

 Caveats
 -------

 - This shold be thought of as fairly experimental at this point; please use it responsibly
-- On average Lurch costs quite a bit more to run a contract through, in most cases about twice as much
+- On average Lurch costs quite a bit more to run a contract through, around 300k gas more

 License